david-c14/FuryStudio/testassets/contents.md

 files used in unit tests and in code samples.

+- `1bpp.lbm`			An lbm file which claims to have 1-bit color depth.
 - `ba-bm.bmp`			This image uses the OS/2v2 Bitmap Array container format.
 - `badfilesize.bmp`		Header incorrectly indicates that the file is several GB in size.
 - `badheadersize.bmp`	Header size is 66 bytes, which is not a valid size for any known BMP version.
+- `badorder.lbm`		An lbm file with no CMAP before the BODY section.
 - `badpalettesize.bmp`	Header incorrectly indicates that the palette contains an absurdly large number of colors.
 - `badrle.bmp`			An invalid RLE8-compressed image that tries to cause buffer overruns.
 - `badrle4.bmp`			An invalid RLE4-compressed image that tries to cause buffer overruns.